On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Introduction

 \subsection{Acknowledgments}

 We are grateful to Dan Abramovich for teaching us about twisted stable maps and admissible $G$-covers, and to Jonas Bergstr\"{o}m for explaining his work \cite{bergstrom-equivariant} and sharing his data on the weight zero compactly supported Euler characteristic of $\cH_{g, n}$.
 Jonas Bergstr\"{o}m, Dan Petersen, and Dhruv Ranganathan provided extremely valuable comments on a draft of this paper; we thank them very much.
+Finally, we sincerely thank two anonymous referees who combed through our manuscript and provided incisive and thorough comments throughout.
 MB is supported by the National Science Foundation under Award No. 2001739.
 MC was supported by NSF CAREER DMS-1844768, a Sloan Foundation Fellowship and a Simons Foundation Fellowship.
 SK was supported by an NSF Graduate Research Fellowship.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.